Time-energy uncertainty relation for noisy quantum metrology: Error-correction conditions for zero sensitivity loss

 In the remainder of this section we review some examples of codes resulting from the construction of \cref{z:Bnq1hErO9gGx}.
 We begin by connecting our construction with error-correcting codes in which the Hamiltonian is a nontrivial logical operator, i.e., time-covariant error-correcting codes.
 We present an example of a time-covariant code based on the 7-qubit Steane code, and we then show that all time-covariant error-correcting codes are special cases of \cref{z:Bnq1hErO9gGx}.
 We then show that there are metrological codes that cannot be formulated in terms of a corresponding time-covariant error-correcting code; i.e., there are schemes that enable the communication of a clock state through a noisy channel that achieve zero sensitivity loss without having to construct a full quantum error-correcting code.

-\paragraph{Example based on the $[[7,1,3]]$ Steane code.} As an example of a time-covariant code, we consider an example deriving from the Steane stabilizer code~\cite{R61}.
-The latter is given by the following generators along with the logical $\overline{X},\overline{Z}$ operators:
+\paragraph{Example based on the $[[7,1,3]]$ Steane code.} As an example of a time-covariant code, we consider an example deriving from the Steane stabilizer code~\cite{R63}.
+The latter is given by the following generators and logical $\overline{X},\overline{Z}$ operators:

-Let $\ket\psi= \ket{\overline{+}}$ be the state vector in the logical space associated with the $+1$ logical eigenspace of the $\overline{X}$ operator, and consider the Hamiltonian
+Let $\lvert {\psi}\rangle = \lvert {\overline{+}}\rangle $ be the state vector in the logical space associated with the $+1$ logical eigenspace of the $\overline{X}$ operator, and consider the Hamiltonian

-The Hamiltonian is a logical operator, being stabilizer-equivalent to the logical $\overline{Z}$ operator, and rotates the state vector $\ket\psi$ to $\ket\xi = H\ket\psi = \ket{\overline{-}}$.
+The Hamiltonian is a logical operator, being stabilizer-equivalent to the logical $\overline{Z}$ operator, and rotates the state vector $\lvert {\psi}\rangle $ to $\lvert {\xi }\rangle = H\lvert {\psi }\rangle = \lvert {\overline{-}}\rangle $.
 (The above choice of $H$ was preferred to the choice $H=\overline{Z}$ because it has lower weight.)
-The code is therefore time-covariant with respect to the action of $H$, and we for this reason already know that it is a metrological code of metrological distance $3$.
+The code is therefore time covariant with respect to the action of $H$, and we for this reason already know that it is a metrological code of metrological distance $3$.
 To illustrate our construction, we explain how the same conclusion can be reached by applying \cref{z:Bnq1hErO9gGx}.
-We now define a set of stabilizer generators that serve to define the state $\ket\psi$ of the resulting metrological code.
-The new stabilizer generators $`{ S_i }$ are obtained by multiplying each of the $\hat{S}_i$ by $\overline{X}$, all while including $\overline{X}$ itself, as
+We now define a set of stabilizer generators that serve to define the state vector $\lvert {\psi}\rangle $ of the resulting metrological code.
+The new stabilizer generators $\{ S_i \}$ are obtained by multiplying each of the $\hat{S}_i$ by $\overline{X}$, all while including $\overline{X}$ itself, as

-One can verify that $H$ anti-commutes with each $S_i$ listed above.
+One can verify that $H$ anticommutes with each $S_i$ listed above.
 (For the application of \cref{z:Bnq1hErO9gGx}, it is convenient to use a choice of stabilizer generators that anticommute with $H$.)
 Let $\mathscr{E}$ be the set of all single-site operators.
-For any $E,E'\in\mathscr{E}$, we will show that there is a $S\in\mathcal{S}$ with $`{H,S}=0$ and $[E'^\dagger E,S] = 0$.
+For any $E,E'\in\mathscr{E}$, we will show that there is a $S\in\mathcal{S}$ with $\{H,S\}=0$ and $[E'^\dagger E,S] = 0$.
 If one of the $S_i$ has support outside of that of $E'^\dagger E$, it will do the job.
 Alternatively, any product of an odd number of the $S_i$ will also do, for instance